 The animal liability endorsement helps pay for injuries and property damage caused by your fluffy friends.

 Screened enclosures are an investment – it makes sense to add coverage that protects them.
-This endorsement can pay for hurricane damage to screened enclosures, aluminum-framed carports, and awnings.
+Getting a hurricane screen enclosure endorsement can help pay for hurricane damage to screened enclosures, aluminum-framed carports, and awnings.

 The default for most home insurance policies is to insure your belongings for their actual cash value.
 This endorsement makes sure your belongings are covered for their replacement cost, which allows you to purchase similar, brand-new replacements after a covered loss.